rt23456p/Web_Privacy/README.md

 ### Why You Don't Want to be spied by the American Government?
 Every one should have privacy, it's a human right!
 Also, if you are not American Citizen or does not reside in USA, you may have done certain action such as trading with certain nations that the US governement don't want you to ever trade with!
 These countries includes DPRK, Iran, etc...
+And they don't have the right to spy on you anyways,

 ## Slides of such programs